Jahad-Mohamed/expenseTracker/README.md

 This is an expense tracker created using React.

-Key features used in this application include props, state, hooks
+Key features used in this application include props, state, hooks.